ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 As with all tests, there are different levels on which a Gherkin scenario can be automated using SpecFlow (or Cucumber for that matter).
 In this blog post I consider the different levels of the test pyramid and describe my preferred level for SpecFlow tests.

-The insights I share are based on my own experience and inspired by industry leaders like [Martin Fowler's Blog](https://martinfowler.com/tags/testing.html).
+The insights I share are based on my own experience and inspired other sources like [Martin Fowler's Blog](https://martinfowler.com/tags/testing.html).

 ### Table of Contents